 No kart shall pass to the inside of the field until a designated line which is painted on the track has been reached in the turn 2 area.
 Passing to the outside of the field is accepted.

 Caution on the first attempt of start, original lineup.
-After the first official start, the karts in caution will be directed to the rear of field.
+After first official start, the karts in caution will be directed to the rear of the field.